freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

     "create": "CREATE DATABASE database_name;"
   }
 }
 ```

-Make sure there's an empty line at the bottom of the file and no extra spaces after any of the values or curly brackets.
+Make sure there's one empty line at the bottom of the file and no extra spaces after the value or any of the curly brackets.

 #### HINTS